Welcome to our Governors’ section.

 Kelly Ann Hambleton

 I joined the governing body in late 2017 as the staff representative.
-My roles include sitting on the education committee and being responsible for PE and sports premium funding.
+My roles include sitting on the education committee and being responsible for monitoring PE and sports premium funding.
 I have worked as a part-time teacher at both Bruton Primary school and Upton Noble Primary School which has offered an insight into the challenges and succeses of both schools.

 I am a mum to two boys who attend Upton Noble School and the Tree house nursery allowing me to see things from a parents perspective.